 Here is a video made by my awesome mom if you want to see how to work the stitches for this blanket before you get started!

-Single Crochet: Insert your hook, and pull up a loop, then yarn over and pull through two loops.
+Single Crochet (SC): Insert your hook, yarn over (YO) and pull up a loop, then YO and pull through two loops.

-Puff Stitch: *Yarn over, insert your hook and pull up a loop.
+Puff Stitch: *YO, insert your hook, YO and pull up a loop.
 Repeat from * 3 more times, inserting your hook into the same space.
 YO and pull through all loops.

 ROW 1: Starting in the 4th chain from the hook, work a SC, CH 1.
 Skip the next chain then work another SC, CH 1.
 Continue working SC, CH 1 in every other chain.
 You should end with one SC in the last chain.
 CH 2 and turn.